 - Qualifies for the Lifeline program;

-- Receives benefits under the free and reduced-price school lunch program or the school breakfast program, including through the USDA Community Eligibility Provision, or did so in the 2019-2020 school year; This includes households with a student enrolled in a school or school district where every student receives this benefit.
+- Receives benefits under the free and reduced-price school lunch program or the school breakfast program, including through the USDA Community Eligibility Provision, or did so in the 2019-2020 school year.

 - Received a Federal Pell Grant during the current award year; or

 - Experienced a substantial loss of income since February 29, 2020 and the household had a total income in 2020 below $99,000 for single filers and $198,000 for joint filers.

 There is a limit of one benefit per household per month.
 Eligible households may apply this discount on all Easton Velocity internet tiers except Extreme.
 Once the temporary funding program ends, participating households will be subject to the undiscounted rates and general terms and conditions at the end of the program to continue to receive service.